cisagov/get.gov/pages/help/help_domain-requests.md

 1. Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
 2. Click the “Manage” link for the domain request you want to withdraw.
 3. Click the “Withdraw request” button.
 4. Confirm that you want to withdraw your request.
-This will take you back to the domain management page.
+This will take you back to the domain dashboard.
 5. Click the “Edit” link next to your withdrawn request.
 6. Go to the section of the request you want to change.
 7. Make your changes and submit the request.